On the Minkowski content of self-similar random homogeneous iterated function systems: Definitions and Results

 \paragraph{$V$-variable sets and random set with a neck structure.} Random homogeneous iterated function systems are a special case of the more general set up of $V$-variable attractors, proposed by Barnsley et al.~\cite{Barnsley12}.
 This in turn can be generalised to code trees with a neck structure, see e.g.\ \cite{Jarvenpaa17}.
 The defining feature of these is a relaxing of the condition that all subtrees at a level have to be identical, as is the case for random homogeneous (or $1$-variable) attractors. $V$-variable fractals are conditioned to have at most $V$ different subtrees at every construction level, whereas code trees with necks are those attractors where there are infinitely many levels (the necks) where all subtrees are identical.

 It is this recurrent structure that was used in \cite{Troscheit21} to show that the Hausdorff measure cannot be positive and finite, regardless of gauge functions.
-It appears as though there are no barriers to extending our observations to $V$-variable attractors and code trees with necks, meaning that they, too, have infinite upper Minkowski and upper average Minkowski content.
+It appears as though there are no barriers to extending the observations in this paper to $V$-variable attractors and code trees with necks, and we conjecture that they, too, have infinite upper Minkowski and upper average Minkowski content.